Zoha131/AppTemplate/README.md

 1. Name of any view style will start by ```Widget.AppComponent```
 2. Name of any theme style will start by ```Theme.AppComponent```
 3. Name of any textAppearance will start by ```TextAppearance.AppComponent```
+4. For the variable in kotlin use CamelCase
+5. For the id in xml use underscore to separate two words